-Three dead in knife attack at French church, Nice city mayor calls it ‘act of terrorism’
+Three dead in knife attack at French church, PM raises security threat level to highest

 A knife-wielding attacker killed three people at a church in France’s Nice city on Thursday, AP reported, citing authorities.
+France Prime Minister Jean Castex raised the country’s security threat level to “emergency”, the maximum one.

 The assailant was wounded and hospitalised following the attack at the Notre Dame Church.
 It took place less than a kilometer away from a site in 2016 where another attacker drove a 25-tonne truck into a crowd, killing at least 84 people.

-Two unidentified police officials said the attacker was believed to be acting alone and the police were not searching for other assailants.
+Two unidentified police officials said the attacker was believed to be acting alone and they were not searching for other assailants.
 Another official said one of the victims, a woman, was beheaded, according to Reuters.

 French anti-terrorism prosecutor’s office has started an investigation into the killings.
 Nice Mayor Christian Estrosi called the attack an “act of terrorism”.
 Estrosi said the attacker shouted “Allahu Akbar”, meaning God is the greatest, repeatedly.
 “The meaning of his gesture left no doubt,” he said.